zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-302_840.md

       - necessary pause for context refill

 # About your reluctance to do intense preparation before anything
-- You'd like the scenario that your ability is
+- You'd like the scenario that your ability is ten times greater than what a work item entails, in a way it's a coward's act